 It can be a challenge to get childcare for a child with a chronic condition.
 Childcare providers and even family members are terrified that something will happen while the child is in their care.
 Try to include family members in learning how to care for your child to make them feel more secure in offering to babysit.
 It will also make you feel more comfortable in leaving your child with them.
 Sometimes regular childcare is not an option for a child with a chronic condition, there may be too much potential for catching infections or your child may need extra care not normally provided by a childcare provider.
 One parent may have to consider staying at home in the early days, both to mind the child and attend hospital appointments.

-Schools are usually very accommodating to students with special needs, the can allow students to use the lift instead of the stairs, facilitate taking medication during school hours, ensure that teachers know what the students limitations are regarding physical education etc. You should arrange an appointment to discuss any special requirements with your chosen school and provide them with a fact sheet on your child so that they know what to do in the event of an emergency.
+Schools are usually very accommodating to students with special needs, they can allow students to use the lift instead of the stairs, facilitate taking medication during school hours, ensure that teachers know what the student’s limitations are regarding physical education, etc. You should arrange an appointment to discuss any special requirements with your chosen school and provide them with a fact sheet on your child so that they know what to do in the event of an emergency.
 Good communication with the school is important and it may be useful to have a special journal for notes to the teacher and vice versa.

 Siblings will need extra attention and may feel jealous or angry that their parent’s attention is being taken away from them.
 They might be worried or scared that they will lose their sibling.
-Try to set aside special one to one time to spend with your other children and make sure they don’t feel pushed aside – even 10-15 minutes one to one time a day would go a long way.
-Tell them what is happening in an age appropriate way.
+Try to set aside special one-to-one time to spend with your other children and make sure they don’t feel pushed aside – even 10-15 minutes one-to-one time a day would go a long way.
+Tell them what is happening in an age-appropriate way.
 Be available to talk to them and discuss their concerns.
 Let them help with the baby in small ways – like fetching things or rocking a crib or even just playing peek-a-boo!
 If possible try to still have fun together as a family whenever you can.
 Take up offers from friends and family to entertain your other children, or ask them to mind the baby so that you can do some activity with your other children.
 Try to make sure that they don’t overhear conversations that are private – kids hear more than you think.

 Recognize That Your Journey Is Unique